dalcorso/thermo_pw/thermo_pw_help.md

 confused and is unable to find a well defined symmetry.
 There are several possible reasons:
-* You might have a too small cut-off, or a too small threshold for the self consistence and the symmetry is not accurate enough.
+* You might have a too small cut-off, or a too large threshold for the self consistence and the symmetry is not accurate enough.
 Please modify these parameters.
-* Your atomic positions are quite close to a symmetry but not exactly there.
-The typical problem appears when you use single precision atomic coordinates.
-Please correct the atomic coordinates.
+* Your atomic positions are quite close to a symmetry position but not exactly there.
+This is a common problem when using single precision atomic coordinates.
+Please correct the atomic coordinates adding more digits.
 * There might be some problem with the pseudopotential and there is some ghost state.
 Please check other pseudopotentials to see if the problem disappears.